quangdevgit/DevOptimizations/README.md

 - 🛠️ Fast math and optimized algorithms for core game logic
 - 💤 Idle resource throttling when the player is AFK or in menus
 - 🧊 Texture streaming to load only visible textures, reducing RAM usage
-- 🧹 Automatic removal of dropped items and unused entities to keep worlds clean
 - 🧊 Adaptive simulation distance based on device performance
 - 🧊 Prioritized rendering for nearby entities and blocks